Presidential Graduate Research Fellowship

 Description

 The Presidential Graduate Research Fellowship (PGRF) is a university-wide competition designed to recruit non-resident graduate students who demonstrate outstanding potential for achievement in their research, scholarship or creative activities (RSCA).
+Student nominees must enrolled (or will be enrolled) in a state-side graduate program (must be paying for mandatory fees) to be eligible for the award.

-The PGRF provides a non-resident tuition waiver (NRTW) in the amount of $444 per unit charge to nonresidents.
+The PGRF provides a non-resident tuition waiver (NRTW) in the amount of $471 per unit charge to nonresidents.
 This PGRF NRTW is awarded for one year of a graduate program at SDSU.

 The PGRF does not waive the Out of State and International Student Fee.